gopheracademy/gopheracademy-web/content/advent-2018/building-ci-cd-slack-bot.md

 ## Conclusion

 We did it!
-We've build a Proof-of-Concept slack bot that allows us to manage our deployment process within Slack.
+We've built a Proof-of-Concept slack bot that allows us to manage our deployment process within Slack.
 It was a nice process and I'll definitely be looking to make it more production ready.

-I'd definitely love to get thoughts and contributions on this, so please leave a comment here, or you can to contact me through any of these ways:
+I'd definitely love to get thoughts and contributions on this, so please leave a comment here, or you can contact me through any of these ways:

 Source   | Handle
 ---------|--------